goruck/nilm/README.md

 $$SAE = \frac{|\hat{r} - r|}{r}\tag{3}$$

 * Energy per Day ($EpD$) which measures the predicted energy used in a day, useful when the household users are interested in the total energy consumed in a period.
-Denote $D$ as the total number of days and $e=\sum_{t}x_t$ as the appliance energy consumed in a day, then EpD is defined per the equation below.
+Denote $D$ as the total number of days and $e=\sum_{t}e_t$ as the appliance energy consumed in a day, then EpD is defined per the equation below.

 $$EpD = \frac{1}{D}\sum_{n=1}^{D}e\tag{4}$$

-* Normalized disaggregation error ($NDE$) which measures the normalized error of the squared difference between the prediction and the ground truth of the appliances, as defined by the equation below.
+* Normalized disaggregation error ($NDE$) which measures the normalized error of the squared difference between the prediction and the ground truth power of the appliances, as defined by the equation below.

 $$NDE = \frac{\sum_{i,t}(x_{i,t}-\hat{x_{i,t}})^2}{\sum_{i,t}x_{i,t}^2}\tag{5}$$